 You may study the description of each slope as well as the interactive track map.

 The World Cup arena for cross-country skiing at Beitostølen is considered one of Norway's best, and has gained great international recognition.
-The arena is situated within walking distance of the centre of Beitostølen, and the slopes are open to the general public when there are no arrangements there.
+The arena is situated within walking distance of the center of Beitostølen, and the slopes are open to the general public when there are no arrangements there.

 Free skiing/off-piste skiing